-- "to provide high-density neighborhoods comprised of a well-planned mix of single-family and multi-family dwellings... to provide a high-quality living environment".
+- family dwellings... to provide a high-quality living environment".

 - Keep existing apartments.

-- Maintain housing unit and price mix.
+- Maintain housing unit and price mix. ٠

 - Allows 35' buildings with 5' setbacks.

 - Some commercial uses by CUP.

 One intent of rezoning specific areas R/HD was to provide an outlet for supplying increased demand.
 Development has occurred since 2016 but further development will require assembling small cottages and old homes on older platted lots.
 Several R/HD districts are adjacent to low-density residential zones.
 Key concerns with redevelopment include compatibility with historic scale, lack of appropriate design standards and loss of eclectic and locally affordable housing.
 Revisions to the land use framework, including the Future